curl/everything-curl/source/contributing.md

-Even if you opt to not make a pull request but prefer the old fashioned and trusted method of sending a patch to the curl-library mailing list, it is still a good to work in a local git branch and commit your changes there.
+Even if you opt to not make a pull request but prefer the old fashioned and trusted method of sending a patch to the curl-library mailing list, it is still a good practice to work in a local git branch and commit your changes there.

 A branch makes it easy to edit and rebase when you need to change things and it makes it easy to keep syncing to the master branch when things are updated